How to be an Ozark Tourist

 World Class Attractions

 - Ancient Ozarks Natural History Museum (at Top of the Rock): a museum gallery of exhibits showcasing important Native Americans, Wild West frontier cowboys, and the Civil War.
 I was moved to tears halfway through this historical journey, as I walked through hallway after hallway filled with the culture of Native Americans.
 You see Johnny Morris’s reverence for the land and those who settled it.
 Someday, Johnny Morris will be awarded for this testament to a great people.
 Don’t miss it.
-Plan the day at Top of the Rock.
+Plan a day for Top of the Rock.
 Tour the cave on a golf cart and have lunch or dinner at one of its restaurants.
 Come back and play a round or two of golf.
 I have.
 Best times ever.

 Branson – Hollister